Solange Lwashiga Furaha: Career

 Furaha is now the executive secretary of the South Kivu Congolese Women's Caucus for Peace.

 In her role as an active member of the International Campaign to Stop Rape and Gender Violence, Furaha attended 2013's African Union Summit and demanded action from the Congolese government to stop rape in conflict.
 She remains involved in urging African leaders to focus on dealing with violence against women in the Congo.

 In February 2014, Furaha took part in Beauty in the Middle: Women of Congo Speak Out, when the International Campaign to Stop Rape and Gender Violence in Conflict travelled to the east of her country with photographer Pete Muller and the filmmakers Jon Bougher and Kohl Threlkeld, to record the women working in the grassroots of activism.

-Furaha is the national contact point for Rien sans les femmes, a coalition of Congolese women's rights organisations.
+Furaha is the national contact point for Rien sans les femmes, a coalition of Congolese women's rights organizations.

-Furaha believes that only by ensuring that women are included in all peace talks, will DR Congo ever find peace.
+Furaha believes that only by ensuring that women are included in all peace talks will DR Congo ever find peace.